harshbhandari7/data-structures-algorithms/README.md

+### Data Structures and Alogrithms | Problem Statements and Solutions

-This repo contains Data structures and algorithms for interview preparation.
+This repository contains Data structures and algorithm problems and their solutions in python.